 This training video gives an example of how a Zero Waste Ambassador could approach their municipality, or actually any stakeholder.
 It can be used as a training tool to discuss how to best get stakeholders interested in zero waste.
 More information how to use this as training tool can be found from “Training video guide for Zero Waste Ambassadors” in the Zero Waste Training Handbook.

-The skills and competencies gained through this training program are certified with a Zero Waste Ambassador and Diploma.
+The skills and competencies gained through this training program are certified with a Zero Waste Ambassador Certificate.
 It is a separate process where you will be supported, either through training or via the verification of your competencies independently.
-You can apply to become certified and receive the Diploma through the Zero Waste Cities programme.
+You can apply to become certified and receive the Certificate through the Zero Waste Cities programme.

 Certified Ambassadors and Trainers from all across Europe are listed on our expert page, which you could be added to.
 An expert certification will give you confidence in carrying out your mission, as well as helping you advance in your career.
 Qualified knowledge in implementing a circular economy is increasingly sought after in all sectors and various positions.

-If you want to learn more about getting the Diploma, please contact us at [email protected]
+If you want to learn more about getting the Certificate, please contact us at [email protected]

 This document is the result of the BEZWA project (Building a European Zero Waste Academy) – an Erasmus+ funded collaboration between five organisations with the main aim to create a strong educational framework in support of the zero waste cities movement in Europe.
 The project partners were Zero Waste Europe, Ekologi brez meja, Estonian University of Life Sciences and Tallinn University, with Let’s Do It Foundation as the project coordinator.